William Pitzer, M.A.

 |IMC 635 - Visual Information Design|

-Pitzer is the news graphics editor at The Charlotte Observer, where he creates explanatory news graphics for the paper and the web.
-Bill is also the principle of infoartz.com a free-lance illustration and design studio whose clients include the National Geographic Society, The New York Times, National Park Service, and the Discovery Channel.
+Pitzer is the visual communications coordinator at Hazen and Sawyer, where he creates a variety of graphic-design materials and helps to mentor staff in visual communications and concepts.
+Pitzer is also the principal of Infoartz, an illustration and design studio whose clients include the National Geographic Society, The New York Times, National Park Service and the Discovery Channel.

-Graphics he created for The Observer’s investigative series: “Sold a Nightmare;” were part of an entry that was a finalist for the 2008 Pulitzer Prize.
-Pitzer’s graphics have also won numerous regional, national and international awards, including three Sigma Delta Chi Awards, two first-place National Headliner Awards, and Silver Medals from the Society of News Design and the Malofiej Infographics Competition.
+Previously, Pitzer was the graphics editor for The Charlotte Observer .
+Graphics he produced for the investigative series, “Sold a Nightmare” were part of an entry that was a finalist for the 2008 Pulitzer Prize.
+Pitzer’s graphics have also won numerous regional, national and international awards, including three Sigma Delta Chi Awards, two first-place National Headliner Awards, and Silver Medals in the Society of News Design and the Malofiej Infographic competitions.

-Pitzer holds an M.A. in educational media – new media and Global Education from Appalachian State University.
-He is an honors graduate of Glenville State College where he earned a B.A. in Secondary Education (art and science).
+Pitzer holds an M.A. in Educational Media with an emphasis on New Media and Global Education from Appalachian State University.
+He is an honors graduate of Glenville State College where he earned his B.A. in Secondary Education (art and science).

 A native of Charleston, W.Va., Pitzer resides with his wife and two sons in Davidson, N.C.
-An active thinker and innovator, he is currently engaged in developing new interactive news and information features and prototypes of interactive story forms.
+An active thinker and innovator, he is currently engaged in developing new interactive information features and story forms. .